alphagov/govuk_elements_rails/README.md

 ## Alternate ways to reuse GOV.UK Elements

-There are other alternate ways to include GOV.UK Elements files in a Rails project, for example via `Bower`.
-Feel free to use an alternate approach if it is more appropriate for your team.
+There are other alternate ways to include GOV.UK Elements implementations in a Rails project, for example via [NPM and Mojular](https://github.com/mojular/govuk-elements).
+Feel free to use an alternate approach if it's more appropriate for your team.

 ### Making updates to the gem itself